dhthwy/r/README.md

 I dont Fucking need an idiot whore or their idiot pimp.
 You disgusting.

 The fact you try to have your pimp manage me.
 Ew.
 Dirty fucking pig whore.

+'My pimp has to be dripping me, and I had to have 12 cocks before you.
+Rules are rules.'
 "